skyout/tips.js/README.md

 Using tips.js
 -------------

+All of the files for the plugin can be found in the `build` directory.
 Add a `data-tooltip` attribute with the content of the tooltip.

 ```
 <input type="email" id="email" data-tooltip="Please enter an email address" />